LituRout/PSLD/README.md

 ## Prerequisites
 The implementation is GPU-based.
 Single GPU (A100) is sufficient to run each experiment.
 Tested with `torch==1.12.0 torchvision==0.13.1a0`.
 To reproduce the reported results, consider using the exact version of `PyTorch` and its required dependencies as other versions might be incompatible.
 Make sure to install all the required packages for [`/diffusion-posterior-sampling/`](https://github.com/LituRout/PSLD/tree/main/diffusion-posterior-sampling) and [`/stable-diffusion/`](https://github.com/LituRout/PSLD/tree/main/stable-diffusion).
-Check if the DPS sampler and Stable Diffusion sampler is working before proceeding to the next steps.
+Check if the DPS sampler and Stable Diffusion sampler are working before proceeding to the next steps.

 ## Repository structure
 All the experiments are issued in the form of pretty self-explanatory `python` codes.
 To execute each code, we provide shell scripts inside `stable-diffusion/run/` folder.